Turkey's Koc calls on Erdogan to address graft charges to lower tensions

 Koc said he has not spoken with Erdogan in a year.
 “There is serious disinformation between us and Ankara,” he said.

-He praised the reforms of the ruling AK Party for expanding the Turkish economy, especially for the nearly $50 billion in privatizations it has overseen.
+He praised the reforms of the ruling AK Party for expanding the Turkish economy, especially for the nearly $50 billion in privatisations it has overseen.